crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/why-i-love-999-nine-hours-nine-persons-nine-doors-so-1688146811/index.md

 ![](./1313401718259563588.jpg)

-Also, I have to mention here that when Askys ported 999 to iOS under the name *999: The Novel*, **they took out the puzzles. **While I haven’t personally played through that version, I’ve heard nothing but lukewarm to negative responses on that decision, and how it really negatively effects the game.
+Also, I have to mention here that when Askys ported 999 to iOS under the name *999: The Novel*, **they took out the puzzles.** While I haven’t personally played through that version, I’ve heard nothing but lukewarm to negative responses on that decision, and how it really negatively effects the game.
 The puzzles let you have a breather, and they manage to seamlessly transition between important story elements, some that happen while playing, so seeing this awkard transition where they flash a black screen saying they solved the puzzles is just pretty clunky, like watching a LP as you try to play the game.
 The original used the hardware in interesting ways, engaging you throughout... the iOS version is a port that works, but could be quite a bit better.
 Stick to the DS version if you can.

 ***

+# Visuals

 ![](./1313401718353272132.png) ![](./1313401718395515972.png)

 I guess they do the job?

-The Visuals of* 999 *look quite dated by having CG that feels like something that I’d find in an old PS1 game, but it’s that dated look that adds charm to the game, and makes it interesting, reminiscent of an age when adventure games like this still roamed the lands.
+The Visuals of *999* look quite dated by having CG that feels like something that I’d find in an old PS1 game, but it’s that dated look that adds charm to the game, and makes it interesting, reminiscent of an age when adventure games like this still roamed the lands.
 Ignoring fidelity, it has a nice design aesthetic, but it doesn’t do that much to stand out, it tries to do what it does well.
 It’s definitely not the best looking game, but it gets the job done and most players shouldn’t really have any issues with it.
 A nice thing about the iOS port is that they up the graphics, rendering the game in a higher resolution with redrawn sprites, (which you can tell by looking at the difference between some of the screenshots in this review) but they don’t get everything and when they show the DS graphics, it looks woefully dated.
 Also, I quite like the look of the characters due to the fact that they are pretty well done 2d sprites and they have really unique designs that make them stand out.

 ***

+# Sound

 ![](./1313401718447231044.png)

 Remember how I said that the *Infinity* series is like a prototype to the *Zero Escape* series?
 Yeah, it really comes into play here: it takes the strong points of both [*Ever 17* ](/posts/rockmandash-reviews-ever-17-the-out-of-infinity-vis-1626111485)and [*Remember 11*](/posts/rockmandash-reviews-remember-11-the-age-of-infinity-1687285802), making a soundtrack that is one of the best, if not the best atmospheric soundtracks that are available in gaming. *999* has a soundtrack that exceeds your expectations, doing much more than you would ever hope a soundtrack to do by capturing the essence of everything the game is meant to be, with all the emotion it wants you to feel, then throwing it back at you in a way that will leave you impacted.
 It’s a soundtrack that wants you to feel where you are, feel what it’s like around and the stakes that are in the air just by listening to it.

 This is a soundtrack that will make you feel, doing all it can to manipulate you, while sounding nice in the process.
 While it’s mostly ambiance, it’s done relatively well by emphasizing the strong tones and melodies that really effect the sound and the mood.
-When you add to the fact that* 999* is the master at manipulating mood, the soundtrack amplifies this even more, making you feel all the tension as possible, moving you in ways that you wouldn’t expect.
+When you add to the fact that *999* is the master at manipulating mood, the soundtrack amplifies this even more, making you feel all the tension as possible, moving you in ways that you wouldn’t expect.
 Its a soundtrack that serves a purpose, doing more than just being background music, while being some of the best background music I’ve heard.. it tells you the core of the world, the core of the situation done in a way that is to be admired.

 This all is even more impressive when you consider that they were limited to the DS’s hardware, having to execute midi clips in a chip tune-esque manner to make such an impact, showing that soundtrack does not need to be fancy and orchestral to be effective.
 It’s simplicity allows its main melody to punch harder, to have a stronger effect, to affect you more, in a world where music has to be bombastic and loud, explosive and large.
 It’s a soundtrack that makes the most out of what it has while executing it in a way that will make it stand out in time, a soundtrack that does what most in this industry have abandoned but still showing that chip tune is still a great option.
 It’s just fantastic.

 ***

+# Experience

 ![](./1313401718520826436.png) ![](./1313401718552271172.jpg)